+Critical elements are the essential components or ingredients that distinguish an Integrated Hub from existing health and social services.
 The following critical elements of youth-friendly care were consistently highlighted by service providers, executive directors, and program and policy makers.
 Interviewees recognized that there were issues with the current system that were preventing youth from being able to access services.
 Both the literature and the interviews indicated a need to focus the Integrated Hubs on what youth need and to make them youth-friendly.
-Several key elements were described, including care that: is client-centred, is community-based, integrates primary care, involves a stepped care model, and is transition-focused.
+Several key elements were described, including care that: is client-centred, is community-based, integrates primary healthcare, involves a stepped care model, and is transition-focused.